A computer purchase is a financial transaction.

 1. Understand the Transaction:

 The understanding step means getting the essence of the transaction and its nature.
 Here, nature means to check whether it’s a routine business expense, (or) any non-current asset or liability, or a transaction related to the operating business.
 For the current scenario, the transaction can be the purchase of fixed assets or inventory.
-The type of entry to record depends on the entity’s business.
+The type of entry to a record depends on the entity’s business.

 2. Identify the Accounts: